RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_posts/2018-09-26-RapidDataViz.md

 One of the most controversial aspects of ggplot is the use of a gray background with white grid lines.
-For a rapid overview of the reasons Hadley Wickham used such a color scheme, you can read a free excerpt of its excellent [R for Data Science](http://r4ds.had.co.nz/graphics-for-communication.html#themes)
-(from which the flow of this workshop was heavily borrowed)
+For a rapid overview of the reasons Hadley Wickham used such a color scheme, you can read a free excerpt of its excellent [R for Data Science](http://r4ds.had.co.nz/graphics-for-communication.html#themes) book (from which the flow of this workshop was heavily borrowed)

 Nonetheless, you can easily change the theme of a ggplot by adding a theme layer.